RoamGuru Roam Guru

 Here is the truth about Bali: you cannot see it all in three days.
 You cannot even see a meaningful fraction.
 The island is 5,780 square kilometers of temples, rice terraces, beaches, and traffic that moves at the speed of a particularly lazy water buffalo.

 What you can do is build a coherent route that gives you a taste of what makes Bali worth the jet lag.
-This itinerary assumes you are staying in the Seminyak/Canggu area (where most first-timers end up) and have access to a scooter or private driver.
+This guide assumes you are staying in the Seminyak/Canggu area (where most first-timers end up) and have access to a scooter or private driver.
 It prioritizes early mornings over late nights, because that is when Bali reveals itself without the filter of crowds and heat.

-Morning: Canggu or Seminyak Beach (7:00–9:00 AM)
+Where to Start: Canggu or Seminyak Beach

 Start with the ocean.
 Not because it is the most profound experience Bali offers, but because you just got off a plane and your body needs to remember what time zone it is in.

-Option A: Batu Bolong Beach (Canggu) GPS: -8.6523, 115.1301
+Option A: Batu Bolong Beach (Canggu) Address: Jl.
+Pantai Batu Bolong, Canggu, Kec.
+Kuta Utara, Kabupaten Badung GPS: -8.6523, 115.1301 Best time: 7:00–9:00 AM

 The most accessible beach in Canggu, with consistent surf breaks that attract a rotating cast of sun-bleached expats and Indonesian surf instructors.
 The sand is volcanic black, which photographs surprisingly well in morning light.
-Grab a coconut (IDR 25,000/$1.55) from one of the beach shacks and watch the early surfers paddle out.
+Grab a coconut (IDR 25,000 / $1.55) from one of the beach shacks and watch the early surfers paddle out.

-Option B: Double Six Beach (Seminyak) GPS: -8.6902, 115.1612
+Option B: Double Six Beach (Seminyak) Address: Jl.
+Double Six, Seminyak, Kec.
+Kuta, Kabupaten Badung GPS: -8.6902, 115.1612 Best time: 7:00–9:00 AM

 Wider, flatter, and more family-friendly than Canggu's beaches.
 The sun loungers start filling up by 9:00 AM, so arrive early if you want unobstructed ocean views.

 If you do not already have wheels, now is the time.
+Every third shop in Canggu rents scooters.
+Try your hotel first—they often have relationships with reliable operators.

 Scooter Rental: